Cellar Profile

 Region

 Rosso di Montepulciano is a DOC for red wines made from Sangiovese grown in Tuscany, central Italy.
 It is the junior appellation associated with the Vino Nobile di Montepulciano DOCG.
 Generally this wine (like its neighbour Rosso di Montalcino and its relation to Brunello di Montalcino) is an easier-drinking, fresher and fruitier version of the senior wine, though it is shorter lived.
-Amendments made to the regulations in 1999 led to the Rosso di Montepulicano wine style which exists today.
+Amendments made to the regulations in 1999 led to the Rosso di Montepulciano wine style which exists today.
 Regulations now allow Rosso to be made in the same area of production around the town of Montepulciano and from similar grape varieties as its better-known sibling.
 There are two slight differences between the two siblings: yields tend to be a little higher for Rosso, which is allowed 7,000 liters per hectare compared to Vino Nobile’s 5,600 liters per hectare; and Rosso is released much earlier than its brother, only requiring six instead of 24 months of aging.

 Vineyard